wpswings/woo-one-click-upsell-funnel/README.txt

 Yes.
 Depending on what kind of product a customer has purchased, you can offer them a relevant Upsell product.

-=Can I offer an upgrade product to my customers after checkout?=
+=Can I offer an upgrade to my customers after checkout?=

 Yes.
 Just set the Target and Offer Product and Enable Smart Offer Upgrade Feature in Funnel settings.
 As soon as the customer accepts the offer, the target product will be replaced by the offer product.